martejulie/FEniCS_forward_poisson/README.md

 # FEniCS_forward_poisson
-Solves the Poisson equation on a rectangle mesh with two holes
+Solves the Poisson equation on a circular or rectangle mesh with holes and writes the solution to a .mat file.